Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 • Minamata Convention on mercury.

-• Vienna Convention and Montreal Protocol on ozone layer protection.
+• Vienna Convention and Montreal Protocol on ozone-layer protection.

-Major Programs and Campaigns
+Major Programmes and Campaigns

-• UNEP Finance Initiative (UNEP FI): A partnership with financial institutions to align investment portfolios with sustainability goals.
+• UNEP Finance Initiative (UNEP FI): a partnership with financial institutions to align investment portfolios with sustainability goals.

-• UN Decade on Ecosystem Restoration (2021–2030): Promotes large-scale restoration of degraded environments.
+• UN Decade on Ecosystem Restoration (2021-2030): promotes large-scale restoration of degraded environments.

-• Clean Seas Campaign: Tackles marine plastic pollution worldwide.
+• Clean Seas Campaign: tackles marine plastic pollution worldwide.

-• Emissions Gap Report: Annual analysis of the gap between pledged and necessary GHG reductions to meet global climate targets.
+• Emissions Gap Report: annual analysis of the gap between pledged and necessary GHG reductions to meet global climate targets.

 Structure and Governance